 Areas of Responsibility/Roles; SEND, Pupil Premium, Discipline and Complaints Panel.

-I am the Rector of St Andrew and St George, the Church of England parish that covers Bedwell and includes Broom Barns.
+I am the Vicar of St. Mary’s, Hitchin.
 I was a banking lawyer in the City before being ordained, so hope that I bring a variety of skills to my role as governor.
 The Church deeply cares about the community it serves, and I want to encourage the school in all its good work.
 The school has a fantastic team of staff and children and I want to see Broom Barns continue to flourish for the good of all in our community, as children are empowered to reach their potential and grow in character.

 Areas of Responsibility/Roles; Safeguarding (including radicalisation and e-safety), Maths, R.E., Safer Recruitment Trained, Discipline and Complaints Panel.

 I started working at Broom Barns in 2001 and have enjoyed every minute.
 I started as a LSA and TA and achieved HLTA status.
 I have seen many changes over the years and shared in its successes.
-I have now left Broom Barns but I am looking forward to working with the other Governors and help the school with their future successes.
+I have now left Broom Barns and enjoy working with the other Governors and help the school with their future successes.

 I am a primary year’s trained teacher and I have taught across the primary phases.
 I joined Broom Barns School in 1999 as a class teacher and was appointed as Deputy Head teacher in December 2015.
 I believe that every child, without question, has the potential to succeed and it is our job to strive to create the kind of environment in which all children can realise their full potential.